xmusphlkg/CNIDS/Report/information/Human infection with H7N9 virus.md

-The H7N9 virus is a strain of avian influenza A virus that has the capability to infect humans and cause severe respiratory illness.
-It was initially discovered in March 2013 in China.
-The primary mode of transmission of the virus is from birds, particularly poultry, to humans through direct contact or exposure to contaminated environments, such as live poultry markets.
-Although rare, there have been cases of human-to-human transmission, but it is not believed to be sustained or efficient.

-Epidemiology:
-- Global prevalence: The H7N9 virus has mainly affected individuals in China.
-Sporadic cases have been reported in other countries, such as Vietnam, Malaysia, and Canada, due to travel or close contact with infected individuals.
+Human infection with the H7N9 virus, a subtype of avian influenza, was first identified in China in 2013.
+The emergence of H7N9 raised concerns due to its potential to cause severe illness and high fatality rate.
+This comprehensive overview aims to provide information on the global prevalence, transmission routes, affected populations, key statistics, historical context, discovery, risk factors, and the impact of H7N9 virus on different regions and populations.

+Epidemiology of H7N9 Virus Infection:
+1. Global Prevalence: Since its discovery in 2013, human cases of H7N9 infection have primarily been reported in China.
+However, a few imported cases have been detected outside of China, including Hong Kong, Taiwan, Canada, Malaysia, and the United States.

-- Transmission routes: The primary route of transmission is through direct contact with infected birds or their secretions, such as respiratory droplets or feces.
-Limited human-to-human transmission has been observed, particularly among close household contacts.
+2. Transmission Routes: The primary mode of H7N9 virus transmission is through direct contact with infected poultry, particularly in live poultry markets.
+Human-to-human transmission of the H7N9 virus is limited and has mainly been observed among close household contacts of infected individuals.

-- Affected populations: Most cases of H7N9 have occurred in adults aged 30 to 79 years, although cases have been reported in all age groups, including children.
+3. Affected Populations: H7N9 infection primarily affects individuals who have direct or indirect contact with poultry, such as workers in live poultry markets, poultry farmers, and those with exposure to contaminated environments.
+Most reported cases have occurred in older adults (average age 58 years) with underlying medical conditions, such as diabetes, chronic respiratory diseases, or immunosuppression.
+While children are comparatively less affected, cases have been reported in all age groups.

-- Key statistics: As of 2021, there have been over 1,500 confirmed cases of H7N9 virus infection in humans, with a case fatality rate of approximately 40%.
-However, the number of cases has significantly decreased since the initial outbreaks in 2013 and 2017.
+4. Key Statistics: As of February 2021, a total of 1,568 laboratory-confirmed cases of H7N9 infection have been reported globally, with a fatality rate of approximately 39%.
+The majority of cases have occurred in mainland China, with only a few cases reported in other countries.

-Historical context and discovery:
+Historical Context and Discovery:
-- The H7N9 virus was first identified in March 2013 when a cluster of severe respiratory illness cases with a high fatality rate occurred in eastern China.
-It was discovered through routine surveillance of influenza-like illness cases.
-- The initial cases were linked to live poultry markets, indicating that the virus was transmitted from birds to humans.
-Further investigations revealed that the virus had undergone genetic reassortment, acquiring certain genetic characteristics from bird flu viruses.
+The first cases of human infection with the H7N9 virus were reported in China in March 2013.
+These cases were initially identified in Shanghai and later spread to several other provinces in eastern China.
+The rapid detection and identification of the virus were made possible by the strengthening of China's surveillance systems following the H5N1 avian influenza outbreak in 2003.

-Risk factors associated with transmission:
+Risk Factors Associated with H7N9 Transmission:
-- Direct or close contact with infected live poultry or environments contaminated with bird droppings.
-- Occupational exposure in the poultry industry or live poultry markets.
+1. Direct or Indirect Contact with Poultry: The primary risk factor for H7N9 transmission is close contact with infected poultry or contaminated environments in live poultry markets or poultry farms.
+Individuals working in the poultry industry have a higher risk of infection.

-- Consumption of undercooked poultry products or exposure to contaminated surfaces during food preparation.
+2. Low Awareness and Protective Measures: Individuals with limited awareness of preventive measures, such as proper hand hygiene, use of personal protective equipment, and avoidance of live poultry markets, are at a higher risk of H7N9 infection.

+3. Underlying Medical Conditions: Individuals with pre-existing medical conditions, especially diabetes, chronic respiratory diseases, cardiovascular diseases, and immunosuppression, are more susceptible to severe illness and complications from H7N9 infection.

-Impact on regions and populations:
+Impact on Different Regions and Populations:
-- China has been the country most affected by the H7N9 virus, with periodic waves of outbreaks since 2013.
-The impact on other regions has been limited, primarily through imported cases or limited human-to-human transmission events.
-- Prevalence rates have fluctuated over time, with peaks during the initial outbreaks in 2013 and 2017.
-Control measures, such as the closure of live poultry markets and culling of infected birds, have contributed to a decrease in the number of cases.
-- The impact on specific populations has been more significant in individuals with underlying health conditions, the elderly, and those with occupational exposure to poultry.

-In conclusion, H7N9 virus infection in humans has primarily been observed in China, with sporadic cases reported in other countries.
-The main transmission route is through contact with infected birds, and although limited, human-to-human transmission poses a potential risk.
-Risk factors include close contact with live poultry and consumption of undercooked poultry products.
-The impact of the H7N9 virus on different regions and populations has varied, with China experiencing the highest number of cases and certain demographics being more susceptible to severe illness.
-Control measures have contributed to the reduction in the number of cases, but ongoing surveillance and preventive measures are essential.
+The impact of the H7N9 virus varies across regions and populations.
+Mainland China has observed the highest number of cases and fatalities.
+Prevalence rates have been higher in provinces with intensive poultry production and live poultry markets.
+The elderly population and individuals with underlying medical conditions have experienced higher mortality rates compared to healthier individuals.

+Outside of China, imported cases have been reported, but human-to-human transmission has been limited, resulting in a lesser impact on other regions.
+Timely detection, surveillance, and public health interventions have contributed to preventing widespread outbreaks in these areas.

+In summary, the H7N9 virus primarily affects individuals with close contact with infected poultry, and human-to-human transmission is limited.
+The virus has had a significant impact on China, particularly with high fatality rates among older adults and those with underlying medical conditions.
+Public health efforts and increased awareness of preventive measures remain crucial in controlling the spread of H7N9 infection and mitigating its impact.